-This paragraph is borrowed from the NACCT abstract - I only have 29 patients in my excel sheet which I downloaded on 6/12.
-I’ll leave it here because it’s a good summary to open the results section but I’ll revise all the results according to a single dataset later.
 Of the remaining 110 patients, 21 (19%) were admitted to the ICU, 16 (14%) to a general medical floor, and 75 (68%) were discharged or transferred directly to psychiatry.
 INTOXICATE recommended ICU admission for 14/21 (67%) of patients for whom the toxicologist recommended ICU admission, ICU admission for 12 of the 16 (75%) patients for whom admission the toxicologist recommended a general medical floor, and ICU admission for and 37 of the 44 (84%) patients for whom the toxicologist recommended discharge.
 No patients for whom toxicology recommended a floor admission were admitted to a floor and then transferred to the ICU.
 No patients who were discharged but for whom INTOXICATE recommended admission returned to any hospital in the metropolitan area in 48 hours.
-The interrater agreement (Cohen's kappa) between INTOXICATE and the actual disposition was 0.045 (p=0.474).

-Of the 7/29 patients for whom INTOXICATE did not recommend ICU admission (IRS ≤ 6), none were recommended for ICU admission by toxicology.
-None had any respiratory distress, dysrhythmias, or second reasons for ICU admission.
-Compared to patients for whom INTOXICATE recommended ICU admission, these patients were younger (mean age 30 years vs 49 years, p = 0.001) and had higher GCS scores (mean GCS 14 vs 11, p = 0.03).
-Heart rate and SBP were not significantly different between these two groups.

-We examined the subset of patients for whom INTOXICATE recommended ICU admission, comparing those for whom toxicology agreed with INTOXICATE and admitted the patient to the ICU (IRS(+)/ICU(+), n = 10), and those for whom toxicology recommended a floor admission or discharge (IRS(+)/ICU(-), n = 12).
-IRS was higher in the IRS(+)/ICU(-) group, but there was (IRS(+)/ICU(+) IRS = 22.4, 95% CI [16.6, 28.2]; IRS(+)/ICU(-) IRS = 14.9, 95% CI [10.6, 19.2], p = 0.03).
-Patients recommended for ICU by both IRS and toxicology had significantly higher heart rates than those recommended for ICU by IRS but not toxicology (IRS(+)/ICU(+) HR = 111 bpm, 95% CI [99, 124]; IRS(+)/ICU(-) HR = 76 bpm, 95% CI [64, 88], p < 0.001).
-Only 1 of 12 patients in the IRS(+)/ICU(-) group was tachycardic at time of consulation, compared to 7/10 patients in the IRS(+)/ICU(+) group.
-Presence of one or more comorbidities (respiratory insufficiency, dysrhythmia, second reason for ICU admission) was associated with toxicology recommendation for ICU admission (IRS(+)/ICU(+) = 10/10, IRS(+)/ICU(-) = 7/12, Fisher exact test p = 0.04).
-GCS was lower in the IRS(+)/ICU(+) group (IRS(+)/ICU(+) GCS = 9.0, 95% CI [5.2, 12.8]; IRS(+)/ICU(-) GCS = 13.2, 95% CI [12.0, 14.3], p = 0.04).
-Age, SBP, and intoxication type were not signficiantly different between the two groups.
+Agreement between bedside toxicologist and INTOXICATE.
+There was no agreement greater than chance between INTOXICATE’s predictions and the bedside toxicologists’ recommendations for either adolescents or adults (Table 2).

+[Discuss adults] Of the 79 adults, 16 were admitted to the ICU.
+INTOXICATE and toxicologist agreed that 11 of the 16 (69%) required ICU admission.
+For the remaining 5, INTOXICATE assigned them a lower risk score because the exposure was lower risk, there was no respiratory insufficiency or dysrhythmia, their GCS scores were 15, their pulses were lower and they were younger.
+The median (IQR) pulse in those for whom INTOXICATE and Toxicology recommended ICU admission was 87 (76-104) beats per minute.
+It was 70 (65-74) beats per minute in the patients for whom Toxicology recommended ICU admission but INTOXICATE did not.
+The median ages were 38 (30-53) and 30 (25-38), respectively.
+None of these differences were statistically significant.
+Taking the toxicologist’s recommendation as the gold standard, the sensitivity and specificity of INTOXICATE were 69 [41-89]% and 38% [26-51], respectively, expressed as estimate [95% confidence interval].

+INTOXICATE thought 39 people required the ICU because of the converse even though bedside toxicologists did not.
+The age, median heart rate, and median systolic blood pressure were not significantly different between those for whom INTOXICATE predicted required the ICU and those whom it predicted did not.

+[Discuss adolescents]

 → some spots up here where I reported 95% CI because it seems like the expected thing to do but for which SD may be more informative, as it conveys spread (for example, it’s not much of a shocker that IRS+ICU+ patients have a higher IRS scores than IRS+ICU-, and what I’d rather convey is the degree of overlap between the two).
 I also don’t want to overwhelm with numbers.
 I will revisit this later.